observablehq/inputs/README.md

 * [bind](#inputsbindtarget-source-invalidation) - synchronize two or more inputs
 * [disposal](#inputsdisposalelement) - detect when an input is discarded

-Observable Inputs are released under the [ISC license](./LICENSE) and depend only on [Hypertext Literal](https://github.com/observablehq/htl), our tagged template literal for safely generating dynamic HTML.

 ## Inputs

 ### Button